HF Systems Help Page

 Follow this link to information about International Polar Year (IPY) which is in effect from March 2007 until March 2009.

 High Latitude Links

 A large collection of links with direct relevance to high latitude space-weather phenomena, such as geomagnetic storms and aurora, are assembled here.

 HF Conditions (Global)

-Provided here are links to the SWS Global HF Propagation Summary and to the SWS HF Fadeout Warning system.
+Provided here are links to the ASWFC Global HF Propagation Summary and to the ASWFC HF Fadeout Warning system.
 The Global Propagation Summary describes the general quality of HF communications to be expected at various latitudes.

 During a solar flare of large magnitude (greater than C8), sunlit portions of the globe will be affected by a Short-wave or HF Fadeout.
 Fadeout Charts show the portion of the globe currently affected by a HF Fadeout and the extent to which the lower HF frequencies are unusable due to absorption by the ionosphere.
 The color-code gives the Absorption Limiting Frequency (ALF) for a typical HF circuit of 1500 km.
 For circuits longer than 1500 km, the ALF or minimum usable frequency will be much higher.
 For shorter circuits the ALF will be slightly lower.

 HF Prediction Tools

 A number of Prediction Tools are made available to the public for generating a range of HF frequency guides and HF communications engineering style analysis of HF circuits.
 The tools all use the ASWFC ionospheric world maps which are scaled using the T-index to represent variations in solar activity.
 Median world maps exist for each hour of the day, for each month of the year and for different levels of solar activity.
 HF propagation analysis is performed using the world leading ASWFC propagation models.
 Advice and guidance for using each of the tools can be found by clicking the HELP button on each tool.